 Computing Learning Pathway at St John's

-The National Curriculum for Computing states that a high quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
-The vision of St John’s School is that every child will leave the school having all the skills required to become active and discerning participants in the digital world.
+Our intention is that every child will leave the school having all the skills required to become active and discerning participants in the digital world.
 They will be confident users of various forms of digital devices and be able to manipulate data in a range of digital formats.
 They will have a good understanding of how computing controls real world systems and will be able to write programs to control models of such systems.
 Further to this, they will be digitally literate and able to present information in a range of digital formats as well as make informed decisions as to the quality of the source of information they have researched.
 Moreover, they will be able to make informed decisions as to how they present themselves in the digital world and understand the benefits and risks of doing so.
 This will ensure that every child has the skills required to be an active participant in the constantly changing digital world.

 We believe that Computing is a subject that should be an integral part of all learning.
 It is a key skill for everyday life, providing pupils with essential knowledge that will enable them to participate effectively and safely in the digital world.

 At St John’s, pupils have the opportunity to evaluate and apply information technology and are encouraged to apply their skills to analytically solve problems.
 We want pupils to develop the confidence to become responsible and proficient when using technology.
 Pupils will use computational thinking to understand the concepts of computer science, including algorithms and data representation.